andrzejmartyna/kvs-cache/README.md

 1. Check if you have .NET 7: `dotnet --version`, if not, **install .NET 7 SDK first**
 1. Go to the repo folder in the command line / shell window
 1. Login to Azure `az login`
+2. Go down one more folder `cd kvs-cache`
 1. Run kvs-cache using `dotnet run`

 # General functionalities